tamanashB/adapt-lab-website/content/research.md

 ![Lab illustration](https://tamanashb.github.io/adapt-lab-website/images/landscape_temperature.png)

-Rather than studying viral proteins in isolation, we ask how viral genomes rewire host cellular networks to facilitate infection.
+We ask how viral genomes rewire host cellular networks to facilitate infection.
 To understand virus-host coevolution more broadly, we use DMS-informed comparative proteomics to map virus-host protein interaction networks and identify host factors shaping viral evolution.
 A key focus is alphavirus nsP3, a nonstructural protein with strong adaptive signatures that influence host tropism, virulence, and fundamental aspects of replication.

 ### Uncovering Shared Principles